decred/dcrdex/dex/testing/xmr/README-BETA.md

 ## Usage With simnet-walletpair

-This harness is designed to be used with `simnet-walletpair` ensuring most development is directly using golang.
+This harness is designed to be used with `simnet-walletpair` ensuring most development is directly in go.

-Run `harness-beta` once for each time `simnet-walletpair` folder tree is deleted and recreated. _Each run creates a new chain_.
+Run `harness-beta` once for each time `simnet-walletpair` folder tree is deleted and recreated. **Each run creates a new chain**.

 - start _this_ harness so that the daemon is running
 - start all other needed harnesses: `dcr`, `btc`, ... `dcrdex`.
 - start simnet-walletpair ...
-- create new dex monero wallet(s) - the password always will be 'sim'.
+- create new dex monero wallet(s) - the wallet password always will be 'sim'.
 - get the wallet primary address from **monero-rpc-log** or **bisonw log** on wallet creation - this is the only wallet address that can be mined to.
 - `start-mining <wallet-primary-address>` to the wallet primary address to fund the wallet.

 When continuous mining into the wallet is not desired `stop-mining` to the wallet primary address.
 Continuous mining into a random but primary wallet address can be done.
-For example you could `start-mining 4B2u3Ba6Fwu8mebFKELcDc1mjVUkDzMxdYwaAQUmi3G6fhcw9gU5NHp7WiYZ9hJmFvFogHYnEHu3ian8jJhukySDF4GnFcH 30` to progress the chain every 30 seconds.
+For example you could `start-mining` `4B2u3Ba6Fwu8mebFKELcDc1mjVUkDzMxdYwaAQUmi3G6fhcw9gU5NHp7WiYZ9hJmFvFogHYnEHu3ian8jJhukySDF4GnFcH` `30` to progress the chain every 30 seconds.

 Alternatively the chain can be progressed 1 or several blocks using `mine-to-address address number` to the wallet primary address or a dummy primary address.